 One downside of living in Galatia, however, is that residents on average have to contend with a long commute, spending on average 32.42 minutes every day commuting to work.

-Galatia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Galatia does not have a public transit system used by locals to get to and from work.

 The people who call Galatia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galatia residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Galatia include Irish, English, German, Polish, and Russian.